quicwg/base-drafts/draft-ietf-quic-transport.md

 A server MAY send additional PATH_CHALLENGE frames to handle packet loss, subject to the congestion controller's limits.
-The server MUST use fresh random data in each PATH_CHALLENGE frame so that it can associate the client's response with the causative PATH_CHALLENGE.
+The server MUST use fresh random data in every PATH_CHALLENGE frame so that it can associate the client's response with the causative PATH_CHALLENGE.
+Not using fresh random data risks exposing the server to an attacker defeating validation by sending a spoofed PATH_RESPONSE from the victim's address.

 Until a client's address is deemed valid, the server MUST limit the rate at which it sends data to the address.
 The server SHOULD NOT send more than an